hairyf/genapi/README_EN.md

 })
 ```

-Run `apipgen`
+Run `genapi`

 ![swag-axios-js](public/swag-axios-js.png)

 ## Pipeline

-When defining the configuration, apipgen passes in the 'pipeline' parameter to support the npm package (prefix `apipgen-`) and local path.
+When defining the configuration, genapi passes in the 'pipeline' parameter to support the npm package (prefix `@genapi/` and `genapi-`) and local path.

 ```ts
 export default defineConfig({